jeffshrager/Cognitive-Games/README.md

-# N Short Cognitive Games
+# Cognitive Games

-## Evy Zhu Shen and Jeff Shrager
+## Founded by Evy Zhu Shen and Jeff Shrager

-# Introduction: N Short Cognitive Games
+### current curator: jshrager@stanford.edu, jshrager@gmail.com

+# Introduction

-What do a cluster of dots, a pair of random nouns, and a simple question about Mary’s life have in common?
-They’re all doorways to understanding the remarkable ways our minds work.
-This book is a collection of twenty such games—deceptively simple activities that challenge how we think, perceive, and reason.
+This is a collection of cognitive games—deceptively simple activities that help us understand how we think, perceive, and reason.
 By engaging with these games, you’ll uncover the surprising and sometimes quirky processes underlying human cognition.
-Each game in this book is designed not just for fun, but for insight.
+Each game in this is designed not just for fun, but for insight.
 Whether you’re counting dots, pointing to your hometown, or making sense of improbable combinations, you’ll be exploring concepts like memory, problem-solving, attention, and creativity.
-These games invite you to play with your mental tools, revealing how effortlessly we navigate the world—and how often we rely on shortcuts, intuition, and patterns to make sense of it all.
+Each game invites you to play with your mental tools, revealing how we navigate and make sense of our world.

 # Why Games?